-The Town purchased a new medium duty dump truck with snow plow.
+The Town purchased a new medium duty dump truck with snow plow mount and controls.

-The Town's crew continued scheduled work with the bucket truck and was able to once again maintain the Town's parking lot lights and also able to render needed attention to dead trees and hazardous limbs hanging over the Town roadways.
+The Town's crew continued scheduled work with the bucket truck to render needed attention to dead trees and hazardous limbs hanging over the Town roadways.
+The Emerald Ash Borer has decimated the Town's Ash trees which required removal.
 The tree work was done in unison with the Town Tree Warden.
+The crews were also used the bucket truck to maintain the Town's parking lot lights.

-Applications for 33 driveway permits and 29 road-opening permits brought in \$1,550 in fees.
+Applications for 31 driveway permits and 8 road-opening permits brought in \$1,025 in fees.